microsoft/typechat.net/README.md

 * **Microsoft.TypeChat.SemanticKernel**: Integration with Microsoft Semantic Kernel for language models, plugins and embeddings.

 * **Microsoft.TypeChat.Dialog**: Classes for working with interactive Agents that have history.

+This structure will evolve as we gather feedback and harmonize features with [TypeChat](https://github.com/microsoft/TypeChat) itself.

 ## Microsoft.TypeChat ##
 TypeChat uses language models to translate user intent into JSON that conforms to a schema.
 This JSON is then validated and deserialized into a typed object.
 Additional constraint checking is applied as needed.
 Validation errors are sent back to the language model, which uses them to **repair** the Json it originally returned.